A most severe headache can be caused by a ruptured aneurysm, as well as from sinusitis, particularly the sphenoid type.

 However, how often is a headache the only symptom of a ruptured or leaking aneurysm?

-In the case of a ruptured aneurysm, the headache (which is typically of alarming proportions) may be “associated with change in mental status, loss of consciousness, seizures or other focal neurological deficits,” depending on location, explains Dr. Carol Redillas, MD, a headache neurologist at the Ochsner Medical Center, New Orleans, Louisiana.
+In the case of a ruptured aneurysm, the headache (which is typically of alarming proportions) may be “associated with change in mental status, loss of consciousness, seizures or other focal neurological deficits,” depending on location, explains Carol Redillas, MD, founder of Crescent City Headache and Neurology Center.

 Depending on a leaking aneurysm’s location, a condition called ptosis (drooping eyelids) will occur.
 Sinusitis can also cause eyelid ptosis.